A/N: fill for the kink meme

 With the loss of the Jack that belonged to Emma's mother and father, the two adults grew depressed and had a difficult time gathering food among other things.
 Whenever the father would bring back little to no food, the father would yell and grumble all the time.
-A few times the mother tried to calm him down but it ended with her in tears.
+A few times the mother tried to calm him down, but it ended with her in tears.
 Jack didn't like listening to them yelling and crying.
-It didn't suite the pair at all; He thought them laughing and having fun was so much better.
+It didn't suit the pair at all; He thought them laughing and having fun was so much better.

-It wasn't until Emma came running to him in tears to his pond one night that he decided to do something about the both of them.
+It wasn't until Emma came running to him in tears one night that he decided to do something about the both of them.
 She snuck out to get his help and that's exactly what he would do.
 "Please, Jack!
 Father is hurting mother!
 You have to do something!"
 Were her words and the wind directed him towards the home of her mother and father while she was following slowly behind.

 When Emma finally arrived, Jack went to her to speak away from her mother.
 He asked her many questions which eventually led to learning that Emma, her mother and father weren't eating much and needed help getting food.
-They made an agreement that if her father ever started hurting anyone again, all she had to do was call out his full name so the wind would hear and he would drop everything to come running to save her.
+They made an agreement that if her father ever started hurting anyone again, all she had to do was call out his full name so the wind would hear and he would drop everything and come running to save her.

 Jack left after that and returned a few hours later, hauling a deer over with the help of the wind.
 The wind slipped through one of the windows and ran around Emma to get her attention.
 She rushed to the door and seen her big brother there with food for her mother to make and quietly thanked him.
 She ran to get her mother and when they arrived back at the door, the look on her face was utter shock.
 She took it as a miracle and thanked the lord, whoever that was, but Jack still bowed anyway.

 They had a wonderful dinner that night despite the pain that happened.
 Whenever Emma's father would go out hunting, Jack would follow and assist him in captures so they would get more to eat.
-It took time but eventually the father would grow confident again and stop yelling, instead replacing it with laughter.
+It took time, but eventually the father would grow confident again and stop yelling, instead replacing it with laughter.
 Both the mother and father apologized for their behavior and moved on from this dark time in their life.
 Jack found peace in that.